 - General

-- Time
+- Time/Date

 - Network

 - NTP

 - Alarm

 - Device

-7.3.1 GENERAL Tab
+5.3.1 GENERAL Tab

 This is the first tab which is displayed when using the web interface.
-This shows the current time and the synchronization state of the Module 8029NTC, furthermore a Login is possible (enter username and password), which is necessary to configure the Module 8029NTC via WebGUI.
+This shows the current time and the synchronization state of the Module 8029NTC, furthermore a Login is possible (enter username and password), which is necessary to configure the Module 8029NTC and the Large Matrix Display 4985 via WebGUI.